 Plans are moving forward for the dramatic transformation of the M Street underpass in NoMa into a light-filled passageway awash with countless points of light raining down from its ceiling.
 The NoMa Parks Foundation selected Thurlow Small Architecture + NIO architects to design the installation for the “M Street Underpass Art Park.”
 M.C.
 Dean is serving as contractor.
 Sidewalks will be closed one at a time, beginning with the south side.
 Please cross safely using the crosswalks on either end of the underpass to cross to the open side and pass safely.
 M Street will not be closed during construction to vehicular traffic.
 Access to the Metropolitan Branch Trail and Metro Station entrance will remain throughout construction.
-Construction will resume in late 2017.
+Construction will resume in January 2017.

 Please click here to view the presentation of the design of the M Street underpass.